 - Things happen when you say no. If you don’t say no, you have not effectively prioritized.

-- The project manager must make it so that the teams stays honest and close to reality.
+- The project manager must make it so that the teams stay honest and close to reality.

 - Knowing the path of least resistance in engineering and in team processes allows for efficiency.

-- You must be both tough and smart to make things happen.
+- In making things happen, you must be both tough and smart.